 - 1. There are six (6) divisions for fast pitch softball.
 The Age Divisions are as follows: (Cutoff Date: prior to January 1st of Current Year) - a.
 Flea Division for girls ages 7 and 8 (Must be 7 by age control date) - b.
-Mite Division for girls ages 10 and under - c.
-Mite Division for girls ages 10 and under (with pitching machine) - d.
-Midget Division for girls ages 12 and under - e.
-Junior Division for girls ages 14 and under - f.
+Flea Coach Pitch Division for girls youth ages 7 and 8 (must be 7 by age control date) - c.
+Mite Division for girls ages 10 and under - d.
+Mite Division for girls ages 10 and under (with pitching machine) - e.
+Midget Division for girls ages 12 and under - f.
+Junior Division for girls ages 14 and under - g.
 Senior Division for girls ages 17 and under - 2.
-There shall be two (2) classifications in youth competition: A/B and C - 3.
+There shall be two (2) classifications in youth competition: A/ B and C - 3.
 Youth coaches must be certified by one of the following programs: NYSCA, ACEP, GHSA, HIGHER GROUND, SIMPLY THE BEST, EXCELLENCE PLUS, DOYLE, MVP, ASA ACE. - 4.
 Any player or coach ejected from a game for unsportsmanlike conduct will be suspended for one game, in addition to the game from which ejected; or, in the case of an individual event within a meet or match, for the duration of that event.

-- 1. Official ASA Fast Pitch Softball Rules (for use in all championship games of ASA) printed in the current edition of the Official Guide for National ASA is accepted guide for GRPA games with the exceptions found in this manual. - a.
+1. Official ASA Fast Pitch Softball Rules (for use in all championship games of ASA) printed in the current edition of the Official Guide for National ASA is accepted guide for GRPA games with the exceptions found in this manual.

+a.
 The use of National Federation and current GHSA rules and regulations for pitching requirements pertaining to only having to have the pivot foot (one foot) in contact with the pitching plate is allowed.

-2. Courtesy Runners
+- 2. Courtesy Runners - a.

-- a.
 At any time the team at-bat may use courtesy runners for the pitcher and/or the catcher.
 The same runner may not be used for both positions.
-Neither the pitcher nor the catcher will be required to leave the game under such circumstances. - b.
+Neither the pitcher nor the catcher will be required to leave the game under such circumstances.

+- b.
 The courtesy runner can be anyone not currently in the batting order.
 It cannot be the same person for both.
-If no subs are available then the last batted out is to be utilized as the courtesy runner.
+If no subs are available then the last batted out is to be utilized as the courtesy runner. - c.

-- c.
 A player may not run as a courtesy runner for the pitcher or the catcher and then be used as a substitute for another player in the half inning. - d.
 In 10 and Under with machine and in Flea, no courtesy runner for the pitcher is allowed. - 3.
 Extra Players (EP) - a.
 A maximum of 2 EP's (Extra Players) can be used at all levels of GRPA softball. - 4.
 Per the "Return to Play Act of 2013", effective January 1, 2014, all agencies are required to provide concussion education material to all youth participants and their parents.
-The verification of compliance to this law is affirmed by the signature of the agency director on the GRPA roster.
+The verification of compliance to this law is affirmed by the signature of the agency director on the GRPA roster. - 5.
+Use of audio or visual recording devices, including a cell phone, is not permitted in changing areas, rest rooms, or locker rooms.
+The use of audio or visual recording devices is not allowed in resolution of protested matters.